LapshinIV/ProjectFast/README.md

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the ProjectFast repository and install the dependencies:

 git clone https://github.com/LapshinIV/ProjectFast.git
 cd ProjectFast